 You will need to build your village of support people.
 It’s important for BOTH parents to seek out support from other parents – not just friends, but other people who have kids and “get it.”
 Both men and women experience postpartum depression.
 Read this to be able to recognize the signs of postpartum anxiety and depression.

 Find a support group NOW so you know who/where to turn to for help.
 You can always call your doula or care provider if you need suggestions.
-If you're in the area around Atlanta, join our Facebook group Pregnancy & Beyond for connecting with other new parents and clients who "get it" too.
 We're here for you.

 Finally, secure parent support prior to your baby's birthday.
 The infant care specialists at Parent Nurture, our partner in postpartum services, provide in-home parent and newborn support via hands-on guidance on how to care for a newborn infant.
 They help you find out what to expect during the postnatal months and show you how to plan for and achieve a successful family bonding time.
 Check out the details of Parent Nurture's private lessons as well as the New Parent / New Baby Care Package.